 Economics – Field of study catalogue MU

-The Economics study programme offers a way for students to obtain knowledge in the area of economic theory in terms of its development, its alternative forms, and the substance of its argumentation.
+The Economics study programme offers a way for its students to obtain in-depth knowledge in the area of economic theory in terms of its development, its alternative forms, and the substance of its argumentation.
 Moreover, this knowledge is combined with mastering the basics of quantitative tools and techniques used both in economics and in other scientific disciplines.
-Students are introduced gradually to the basics of microeconomics, macroeconomics, and the history of economic thought.
-They can be deeply informed in the areas of applied mathematics, statistics, and econometric modelling.
-The aim is to prepare professionals able to solve theoretical and applied economic problems, experts possessing the ability to think analytically based on mastering the techniques of theoretical economics and understanding of the relevance and limits of their use.
+The knowledge and skills from the Bachelor’s study programme are developed and extended, especially in the history of economic theories and alternative economic thoughts.
+The aim is to prepare professionals able to solve theoretical and applied economic problems and to think analytically based on mastering the techniques of theoretical economics and understanding the relevance and limits of their use.

 After successfully completing his/her studies the graduate is able to:

-- apply theoretical knowledge to solve specific economic case studies, including the building of formal models
+- apply theoretical knowledge in solving specific economic case studies, including the building of formal models

 - identify analytically hidden connections and consequences of the economic impacts of economic policy